-Given the scale of the needed transition, we recognise that much of the world will depend on oil/gas for years to come.
+Given the scale of the needed transition, we recognise that much of the world will depend on oil/ gas for years to come.
 We will continue to support clients in these sectors to help them decarbonise and reduce the emissions intensity of their activities.

 - (3) As at March 2023.
 On our balance sheet or under Macquarie management.
 Excludes lending and private credit funds.
-GW of green energy assets reflects 100% of the generating capacity of each asset, not the proportion owned/managed by Macquarie. - (4) Macquarie Capital is the No. 1 renewable financial adviser globally based on information by inspiratia for the 2022 calendar year by deal value.
-There can be no assurance that other providers would reach the same conclusions. - (5) These targets refer to on-balance sheet lending and equity investment activities, excluding on-balance sheet securities held for client facilitation and market-making purposes (as opposed to held for investment).
+GW of green energy assets reflects 100% of the generating capacity of each asset, not the proportion owned/managed by Macquarie.
+Refer to the Basis of Preparation for ESG Reporting for the definition of 'green energy assets'.
+(4) Macquarie Capital is the No. 1 renewable financial adviser globally based on information by inspiratia for the 2022 calendar year by deal value.
+There can be no assurance that other - (a) Macquare capital is the No. 1 telewale limit and advise globally based on information by inspiratia for the 2022 calendar year by deal value.
+There can be no assurance that othe providers would reach the same conclusions.
+(5) These targets refer to on-balance sheet lending and equity investment activities, excluding on-balance sheet securities held for client facilitation and market-making purposes - (5) These targets refer to on-balance sheet lending and equity investment activities, excluding on-balance sheet securities held for client facilitation and market-making purposes (as opposed to held for investment).
 Lending refers to loan assets held at amortised cost and excludes certain items such as leasing, asset finance, trading assets and short-term financing (e.g. inventory finance).
 For motor vehicles, we have also included novated leases, given availability of both methodology and data.